open-sauced/docs/docs/contributing/technical/setup-repo-with-git.md

 ---
 id: setup-repo-with-git
-title: Setting up a repository with Git and GitHub
+title: "Setting Up a Repository with Git and GitHub"
-sidebar_label: Setting up a repository with Git and GitHub
+sidebar_label: "Setting Up a Repository with Git and GitHub"
 keywords:
-  - Setting up a repository with Git and GitHub
+  - "setting up a repository with Git and GitHub"
 ---

 ## Using the GitHub CLI

-### How to install the GitHub CLI
+### How to Install the GitHub CLI

 The [GitHub CLI](https://cli.github.com/) allows you to fork repositories, create issues, pull requests, and more from the command line.

-The GitHub CLI can be installed on Mac, Windows or Linux.
-You can find the complete installation instructions [here](https://github.com/cli/cli#installation).
+Follow these [instructions to install GitHub CLI](https://github.com/cli/cli#installation) on Mac, Windows, or Linux.

-### How to authenticate with the GitHub CLI
+### How to Authenticate with the GitHub CLI

 From the terminal, you will need to authenticate with the GitHub CLI.
 You can do this by running the following command: